Currying is a technique that transforms a function with multiple parameters into a sequence of functions, each with a single parameter.

 - The

-addfunction is now defined as a series of nested functions using arrow syntax. - Each function returns another function that accepts the next argument until the final calculation with
+addfunction is now defined as a series of nested functions using arrows. - Each function returns another function that accepts the next argument, until the final calculation

 a + bis reached.